 Thursday, the Black Belt Artist Project members traveled to three different locations to photograph and interview artists.

 Day two of photographing took Black Belt Artist Project members first to visit Charlie “Tin Man” Lucas in his studio in Selma, Ala.
-Pictured: Kasandra Boor, Charlie Lucas, Sarah Cheshire, Aleiah Briggs, Sam MacDonald, Chris Jordan, and Maddy O’Connor.
+Pictured: Kasandra Boor, Charlie Lucas, Sarah Cheshire, Aleiah Briggs, Sam MacDonald, Christopher Jordan, and Maddy O’Connor.
 Photo by Gordon MacNeil.

 On day two of photographing, Black Belt Artist Project members visited Betty Bain, a basket weaver in Selma who has been working for thirty years.
 Pictured l.-r.: Betty Bain, Sam MacDonald, and Aleiah Briggs.
 Photo by: Chris Jordan.

 BBAP members’ last stop on day two was to the Spencer Farms in Marion Junction, to talk with co-owner Laura Spencer, a sustainable farmer who also makes soap and candles.
-L.-r.: Chris Jordan, Sam MacDonald, Laura Spencer, Gordon MacNeil, Aleiah Briggs, and Sarah Cheshire.
+L.-r.: Christopher Jordan, Sam MacDonald, Laura Spencer, Gordon MacNeil, Aleiah Briggs, and Sarah Cheshire.
 Photo by: Kasandra Boor.

 For more information about the UA Department of Art and Art History and its programs, visit our website or contact the department at (205) 348-5967.